iTwin/itwinjs-core/docs/learning/ui/AugmentingUI.md

 # Augmenting the UI of an iTwin App

 There are two basic ways to augment the UI of a host iTwinApp.
-The first way is for a package to provide an entire stage definition and call `ConfigurableUiManager.addFrontstageProvider` to register it.
-A [UiItemsProvider]($appui-abstract) may also need to be registered if the backstage is to be used to activate the frontstage.

-The *recommended* way is to use a `UiItemsProvider` to provide definitions for Tool buttons, Status Bar items, and Widgets to add to an existing frontstage.
+The simplest way is to use a `UiItemsProvider` to provide definitions for Tool buttons, Status Bar items, and Widgets to add to an existing frontstage.
 In this scenario, as frontstage components are constructed at runtime, calls are made to all registered UiItemsProviders to gather item definitions to insert into the host applications UI.
 The item definitions are sorted and arranged by their itemPriority value.

+ The second way is for a package to provide an entire stage definition.
+It is recommended that this be done using the [StandardFrontstageProvider]($appui-react), which will provide an empty stage that can then be populated via UiItemsProviders.

 A package must have an initialize() method that registers its UiItemsProvider, as in this example: